frontend/toolbox/html/twig.md

 ## Logic

-With Twig you can add a bit of logic in your template. **Try to keep things always as simple as possible**, but there is some usefull examples.
+With Twig you can add a bit of logic in your template. **Try to keep things always as simple as possible**, but there are some useful examples.

 #### Data simulation